Khazrak/JDocker/README.md

 * Attach to a container
 * Attach to a container (websocket)

-### Images
-* Import Image from tarball

 ### Misc
 * Monitor Docker's events
-* Get a tarball containing all images
-* Load a tarball with a set of images and tags into docker

 * Testing of OSX socket